 Suspension bridges designed for cycle use should always be approached carefully during periods of cold winter temperatures.
 The combination of moisture in the air and lack of warmth from the ground means that ice may appear here first.
-What’s more, exposed sections of roads and cycle paths may experience wind chill, which reduces surface temperature and increases the likelihood of ice forming if there is surface moisture.
+Exposed sections of roads and cycle paths may experience wind chill, which reduces surface temperature and increases the likelihood of ice forming if there is surface moisture.

-Ice is simply water in a solid form, so anywhere where water gathers on surfaces and then freezes can cause potential problems for cyclists.
-The risk of this is obviously greater after rain when run off has not had a chance to drain away or evaporate.
+Ice is simply water in a solid form, so anywhere that water gathers on surfaces and then freezes can cause potential problems for cyclists.
+The risk of this is obviously greater after rain when run-off has not had a chance to drain away or evaporate.
 Water gathers along the gutter and the sides of roads and this is often where current cycling infrastructure sits.

 The Met Office issues weather warnings for the whole of the UK.
 Yellow, Amber and Red warnings can help to advise pedestrians and road users about the possible presence of ice.

 Unfortunately it is impossible to identify every area of ice in weather forecasts.
-Often ice forms in very localised places, so the important point for cyclists is to be aware of the general forecast for the day ahead and to interpret it in the context of a particular cycle route.
-The Met Office Weather app available on Apple iOS and Android can help make sure you have the most up-to-date weather information to hand.
+Often ice forms in very localised places under localised conditions, so it is important for cyclists to be aware of the general forecast for the day ahead and to interpret it in the context of a particular cycle route.

 The Met Office provides localised forecasts, updated every hour, for around 7,500 locations across the UK.
 With that knowledge, you can then judge the weather factors that could determine whether ice may form and consider adjusting your route, avoiding known hazards where ice is most likely.